Command-line client

 The sieve.cf File

-Set password to a word to log in using that word as your password.
+Set password to a string to log in using that string as your password.

 For example, add